NekoNeko6996/EProject-1/README.md

 ## `npm start` TO RUN THIS PROJECT

 ## V0.0.41
+- Completed compatibility for devices with small screens such as phones for Contact Us page.
 - Complete the sorting operation according to technology.
 - Optimize user experience on UI.
 - Fix bug...